 I’ll start off by saying there are a few good reasons to use a VPN.
-But for most people you are wasting your money and maybe even leaking more meta data if you turn on a VPN and don’t change your behavior.
-So every time I see someone pushing a VPN as some kind of magic privacy solution I cringe.
-But for now lets start with a few of the good reasons you might need one.
+But you can’t just turn on a VPN and think your protected.
+You also have to change your behavior.
+If you don’t do that then your wasting your money and maybe even leaking more meta data.
+So every time I see someone pushing a VPN as some kind of magic privacy solution without explaining things I cringe.

 Why you might need a VPN